Amin-MAG/My-Notes/System-Design-Concepts.md

 ### Leader-Leader Replication

-It can cause to inconsistant databases.
+It can cause inconsistent databases.

 ## CAP Theorem

 It is stated in the theorem that we can choose 2 of three for our design.
-C for consistancy, A for availability, and P for Partion (Network).
-For example, for database partitioning we can either availability or consistancy.
+C for consistency, A for availability, and P for Partion (Network).
+For example, for database partitioning we can either availability or consistency.

 ### ELC